ivitskiy/ivitskiy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Researcher in Computational Advertising</a>.
+subtitle: Researcher in Computational Advertising.
 Creator of the M.A.T.H.
 Framework.

 profile:
   align: right